kenhyj/Traceify/README.md

     - The general public.<br/><br/>

 *	What will it do?
 (What "human activity" will it support?)
-    - It will keep track of COVID-19 positive individuals of where they have visited in 3 day intervals. <br/><br/>
+    - It will keep track of COVID-19 positive individuals of where they have visited in 3 day intervals.
+(Reason for that: some RNA test may need 3-4 days to complete and if a result is positive, the infected person is a carrier that can potentially infect others during this 3 days window) <br/><br/>

 *	What type of data will it store?
     - Dates and Location of where people who turned out positive visited for the last 3 days